Consumer Law Ready Workshop for SMEs

 - Alternative Dispute Resolution (ADR) and Online Dispute Resolution (ODR) (module 5)

-Source of information ConsumerLaw READY website
+Further information on the ConsumerLaw READY website

 Consumer Detriment Study Ireland 2014